ceeazer1/calc/README.md

 A modern, interactive website showcasing the revolutionary CalcAI product - a TI-84 Plus calculator with discrete ChatGPT integration.

-**Now with complete Stripe payment integration for secure e-commerce transactions!**
+**Now with complete Stripe payment integration and streamlined direct checkout flow!**

 ## 🚀 Features